How to Be Single poster

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Alice actively chooses to embrace single life.
 She stops calling Josh and commits to Robin's philosophy of casual dating and freedom.
 She enters the world of being truly single., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False victory: Alice and David sleep together and start a real relationship.
+Significantly, this crucial beat False victory: Alice and David sleep together and start a real relationship.
 Meg gets pregnant.
 Lucy finds her perfect match.
 Everything seems to be working out for everyone.
 Stakes raise as real feelings enter the picture., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (74% through) represents the emotional nadir.
 Here, Alice's neediness drives David away—he breaks up with her.
 She realizes she hasn't changed at all; she still can't be alone.
 The dream of transformation dies.
 Meanwhile, Lucy's engagement falls apart, and Meg goes into labor alone., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.